 The images in this document are representative, and are meant to complement the instructional copy they accompany.
 Your unit may vary from the images displayed.
 LEFT and RIGHT are as seen from the operator's position.

 Ferris is a registered trademark of Briggs & Stratton Corporation.

 Identifying Your Unit

 The following products are covered by this manual:

-The product identification tag (A, Figure 1) can be found in the location shown.
+The product identification tag (A, Figure 1) can be found in the location as shown in Figure 1.